 At least in the Netherlands, to the best of our knowledge, there are no known applications of forecasting algorithms that are used in practice at fire departments, being urban or specialized forest services.
-Given this, we aim to provide an easily applicable model that can be put to use for an urban fire department.
-Therefore, we quantify and model the gut feeling, which tells firefighters that on stormy days they will have busy days.
+Given this, we aim to provide an easily applicable model that can be put to use for a general fire department when dealing with severe weather conditions.
+Therefore, we quantify and model the fact that - under these conditions - fire departments experience an increased amount of incidents, which in itself leads to an increased amount of deployments.